ArnoldDP/OStim-Community-Modlist/README.md

  * Custom Followers

-Custom voiced followers are made by some of the most passionate modders you'll ever meet, and are the majority of the list's modded content.
+Custom voiced followers are made by some of the most passionate modders you'll ever meet, and are the majority of the list's new quests.

 [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) Adorable cannibalistic wood elf girl (Is managed by NFF)